-- Any party can appeal the ULJ's reconsideration decision by serving a writ of certiorari on the Commissioner of DEED and any other party within 45 days of the mailing of the ULJ's recon decision (after May 5, 2024, 30 days until then) and by filing the writ in the Court of Appeals. - Courts will treat decisions made by DEED with deference.
+- Any party can appeal the ULJ's reconsideration decision by serving a writ of certiorari on the Commissioner of DEED and any other party within 45 days of the mailing of the ULJ's recon decision and by filing the writ in the Court of Appeals. - Courts will treat decisions made by DEED with deference.
 Minn.
 Stat. §268.105, Subd.
 7(d).
 Factual determinations are rarely reversed.